-The Stopwatch setting operates across all dive modes and runs up to 24 hours even if turned off.
-There is a Timer function too, and a Flashlight setting that brightens the display—it won’t illuminate the ocean deeps but may be useful at close quarters in low-light conditions.
+The Stopwatch setting operates across all diving modes and runs up to 24 hours even if turned off.
+There is a Timer function too, and a Flashlight setting that brightens the display – it won’t illuminate the ocean deeps but may be useful at close quarters in low-light conditions.

 One inconvenience is that the battery requires a dealer to change.
 No swapping out spares, so you need to remain aware of the battery status.

-The Teric is equipped with Bluetooth Smart technology so that you can upload your dive logs automatically to your preferred device.
+The Shearwater Teric wrist computer is equipped with Bluetooth Smart technology so that you can upload your dive logs automatically to your preferred device.
 It’s compatible with Mac, Windows, iOS, and Android, making it easy to update your system and manage your information.

-The Teric can connect wirelessly with up to 2 transmitters, but you must purchase this equipment separately.
+The Teric can connect wirelessly with up to 2 transmitters for air integration, but you must purchase this equipment separately.
 The feature can be added at any time, however, if you aren’t sure about making the outlay quite yet.

-Hearing directly from users about their experience is essential to any objective evaluation, and the Teric is already attracting favorable attention.
-Here are a few samples of user feedback found online:
+Hearing directly from users about their experience with the Shearwater Teric wrist dive computer is essential to any objective evaluation, and the Teric is attracting favorable attention.
+Here are a few samples of user feedback found online on this dive computer:

-The Aqua Lung i450T is a wrist-mounted dive computer introduced in 2016 and remains one of the excellent competitors to Shearwater’s Teric.
-The 1450T was stylish for its time and shares the theme of flexibility and convenience the Teric has developed further.
+The Aqua Lung i470TC is a wrist-mounted dive computer was introduced a few years ago and remains one of the excellent competitors to Shearwater’s Teric.
+The i470TC is stylish and shares the theme of flexibility and convenience which the Teric has developed further.

-The i450T features four diving modes, lacking the CC/BO rebreather mode and higher automation of the Teric’s recreational settings.
+The Aqua Lung i470TC features four diving modes, lacking the CC/BO rebreather mode and higher automation of the Teric’s recreational settings.
 The display is intuitive and easy to read, though it lacks the color and highly customizable interface that makes the Teric stand out visually.

-The i450T excels at air integration, offering control of up to 3 transmitters instead of Teric’s dual capacity.
-Its battery is replaceable by users too, so you’ll be saved a trip to the dealers when its time to change.
+The i470TC excels at air integration, offering control of up to 3 transmitters instead of Teric’s dual capacity.
+Its battery is replaceable by users too, so you’ll be saved a trip to the dealer when it’s time to change.